a quick and so-called dirty recap to catch you up on what’s happened since january!

 escape to create residency

-the month of february was spent in blissful residency. a productive time experimenting with new materials, developing “the plan” aka Define Earth, sucking down oysters on the half shell and wandering the beach. the fruits of said labor can be seen in the new portions of the website which i hope you’ve noticed here and here. both the creature documentation and alternate landscape works are the foundations to a much larger body of work using materials otherwise destined for landfill, as well as installations. also notable is the shift towards photographic presentation. as part of Define Earth, i’ll be creating site specific installations and such photographic documentation and presentation of the work will be integral elements to that work.
+the month of february was spent in blissful residency. a productive time experimenting with new materials, sucking down oysters on the half shell and wandering the beach. the fruits of said labor can be seen in the new portions of the website which i hope you’ve noticed here and here. both the creature documentation and alternate landscape works are the foundations to a much larger body of work using materials otherwise destined for landfill, as well as installations. also notable is the shift towards photographic presentation.

 beneath the fold exhibition in kansas city

 and this month has been centered around my solo exhibition at city ice arts in kansas city, mo. kansas city has a vibrant art scene and my show was in a beautiful gallery run by wonderful people. i was really thrilled with the show. i even received a fab review noting my work as “mind-bending and sexy”! if you’re so inclined, you can check that out here! kevin and i were also blown away by the fantastic people we met and hung out with there. we’ve only been back a few days, but we miss our new friends terribly.

 and if you happen to be wandering through lake city, sc the next couple weeks, definitely check out my work at Beach Cruisers at 137 east main street. and feel free to vote for me while you’re there!

 mccoll center for visual art studio party on saturday, may 3rd